video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: Related Work

 Online video understanding requires processing frames continuously in real time, where the stream length is unknown, precluding the offline practice of pre-selecting a fixed, uniformly sampled frame set.
 Models, therefore, must operate under a fixed memory budget to stay within the LLM’s context window.
 Prior work follows two main directions.
 Token-reduction methods fix the number of visual tokens: MovieChat \cite{song2024moviechatdensetokensparse} merges tokens via similarity-based consolidation, and VideoLLMonline \citep{chen2024videollmonlineonlinevideolarge} reduces each frame to about 10 tokens for efficiency.
-External-memory methods compress and organise visual tokens and retrieve the most relevant ones at query time: Flash-VStream \citep{zhang2024flashvstream} and Dispider \citep{qian2025dispider} fuse retrieved visual tokens with text tokens before feeding them into the multimodal LLM.
-A complementary line targets KV-cache compression and retrieval: ReKV \citep{di2025rekv} offloads layer-wise caches to external storage for on-demand fetching; \cite{ning2025livevlm} compresses the KV cache to cut memory and accelerate question answering (QA) relative to ReKV; StreamMem and InfiniPot-V \citep{kim2025infinipot_v} further improve efficiency via dynamic, non-uniform KV compression.
-In contrast, \textbf{video-SALMONN S} avoids hard token dropping/merging by using TTT to continually update the memory representations, mitigating information loss while meeting a fixed memory budget.
+External-memory methods compress and organise visual tokens and retrieve the most relevant ones at query time: Flash-VStream \citep{zhang2024flashvstream} and Dispider \citep{qian2025dispider} fuse retrieved visual tokens with text tokens before feeding them into the LLM backbone.
+A complementary line targets KV-cache compression and retrieval: ReKV \citep{di2025rekv} offloads layer-wise caches to external storage for on-demand fetching; \cite{ning2025livevlm} compresses the KV cache to cut memory and accelerate question answering (QA) relative to ReKV; StreamMem and InfiniPot-V \citep{kim2025infinipot_v} further improve efficiency via dynamic, non-uniform KV compression. {\citet{wang2025testtimetrainingvideostreams} explores test-time training for video segmentation, but focuses on adaptation to local changes at test time that do not require long-term dependencies.} In contrast, \textbf{video-SALMONN S} mitigates hard token dropping/merging by using TTT to continually update the memory representations, mitigating information loss while meeting a fixed memory budget.